 Source: Library of Congress, Map of America (by Diego Ribero, 1529)

-The Jesuits gambled that Don Luis/Paquiquino would follow the Spanish way of life after being reintroduced to his village of Ajacan.
-Instead, Paquiquino quickly demonstrated that his personal choice was to return to his tribal lifestyle.
+The Jesuits gambled that Paquiquino/Don Luis would follow the Spanish way of life after being reintroduced to his village of Ajacan, but that was the wrong bet.
+Paquiquino/Don Luis quickly demonstrated that his personal choice was to return to his tribal lifestyle.
 He moved to another town and took several wives, in accord with his status in Algonquian society and in clear contrast to his Catholic teachings.
 Obviously nine years in Spain and Mexico had not erased his first 17 years of Native American acculturation.

 By December, the Spanish had traded away their tools for food.
-In February, 1571, after Father Seguera appealed to "Don Luis" for aid, Paquiquino and others followed Father Seguera back to his settlement and killed all the Spanish adults.
-Only the young boy serving as a novice, Alonso de los Olmos, was left alive and incorporated into the Native American community.
+In February, 1571, Father Seguera sent a priest and two lay catechists to Paquiquino/Don Luis's town.
+They appealed for aid, but Paquiquino/Don Luis and others killed them instead.
+The Native Americans then walked to Ajacan and killed the seven remaining the Spanish adults.
+Only the teenage boy serving as a novice, Alonso de los Olmos, was left alive and incorporated into the Native American community.7

 Source: Mathias Tanner, Societas Jesu usque ad sanguinis et vitae profusionem militans (p.450, published 1675)

-In 1571, a Spanish ship sailed to the Bahia de Santa Maria and discovered the settlement had been destroyed.
+In 1571, a Spanish ship sailed to the Bahia de Santa Maria and discovered the Ajacan settlement had been destroyed.
 In 1572 Pedro Menéndez de Avilés sent another ship to rescue the boy who had not been killed.
-Alonso de los Olmos returned to Spain as the only survivor of the Spanish colony in Virginia.
+Alonso de los Olmos returned to Spain as the only survivor of the 11 settlers in the first European colony within what became Virginia.

-The Spanish punished Paquiquino and his people for the destruction of Ajacan; nearly 40 natives were killed.
+The Spanish punished Paquiquino/Don Luis and his people for the destruction of Ajacan, and nearly 40 natives were killed.
 To demonstrate Spanish power, seven captives were hung from the ship's rigging in full view of the Native Americans on the shoreline.
-The Spanish learned one key lesson at Ajacan: future attempts at settlement were designed to be self-sufficient in food and translators.
+The Spanish learned one key lesson at Ajacan: their future attempts at settlement in North America were designed to be self-sufficient in food and translators.

 Pedro Menéndez de Avilés used the technology of the Spanish warship to intimidate and seize Native Americans, in clear contrast to the Jesuit approach at Ajacan